 What would happen if the equipment that is crucial to your success became damaged?
 What would you do if your confidential data is stolen and leaked by a burglar?

 For this reason, you should be looking into ways to keep your home office safe and secure.
 Furthermore, you should be doing so now before it’s too late.
 Three ways to do so can be found below.

-First of all, you should always consider your home office as an office.
-This means you have to secure and protect it just like any other business owner would.
+Firstly, you should always consider your home office as an office.
+It means you have to secure and protect it just like any other business owner would.
 At the absolute minimum, make sure that your home office room is always locked when not in use.